 Despite these protections, blowing the whistle is one of the most prevalent reasons for wrongful termination lawsuits in Memphis.

-Experienced attorneys at Employment and Consumer Law Group have represented whistleblowers in Memphis who suffered retaliation for exposing their employer’s wrongdoings.
+Experienced attorneys at Employment and Commerce Law Group have represented whistleblowers in Memphis who suffered retaliation for exposing their employer’s wrongdoings.
 These wrongdoings may consist of violations of financial laws, anti-discrimination statutes, wage and hour violations, unsafe working conditions, or other illegal activity.
 Call today to set up a consultation with a skilled Memphis whistleblower lawyer.

 What is a Whistleblower?

 Whistleblowing may provide a recognized exception to Tennessee’s employment-at-will doctrine.
 Under the employment-at-will doctrine, a Memphis employee can be fired for just about any reason – but they typically may not be fired for reporting or refusing to remain silent regarding their employers’ illegal activity.